Jingzhao-Liu/Probabilistic-Markov-Chains-Modelling-Quarter/README.md

 If citing this work, please use the following references(reference 1):

 ```
-to be update
+Will be updated after paper published
 ```
 ```
-to be update
+Will be updated after paper published
 ```

 please DO NOT use the following references(reference 2):